HL7/cql/input/pages/09-b-cqlreference.md

 When invoked with mixed <span class="id">Decimal</span> and <span class="id">Quantity</span> arguments, the <span class="id">Decimal</span> argument will be implicitly converted to <span class="id">Quantity</span>.

-For multiplication operations involving quantities, the resulting quantity will have the appropriate unit.
+For multiplication involving quantities, the resulting quantity will have an appropriate unit as determined by application of the UCUM specification.
 For example:

 ```cql
 12 'cm' * 3 'cm'